Work together

 Work Together 1}

-Home > Solutions > Work together
+Home > Work together

 Addressing the interconnected nature of disaster risk involves a holistic approach that factors in the interconnected nature of different social and environmental elements working together.
 Collaborative planning enhances available knowledge, resources and inclusion.